 Overview of Expeditions

-Project members: 31 cavers from Austria, Britain, China, France, Germany, Italy, Netherlands, Sweden, Switzerland & United States
+Project members: 59 cavers from Australia, Austria, China, France, Germany, India, Italy, Myanmar, Netherlands, Slovakia, Sweden, Switzerland, United Kingdom & United States

 Participants: J Dreybrodt (coordinator), U Etter, R Hapka, M Boreau, C Densham

 The Phruno River cave near Hpruso in Kayah is extended to 4500 m length until it sumps (not final, minor leads left).
 Several other caves near Loikaw have been found with one large draining karst spring.
 A surprise is Nang Toke Hwtut Gu near Pekon with a large river from a 20 m wide passage that floods 10 m high in rainy season.
 In Pinlaung the Hti Ngut Shaft was descended to final 160 m depth.
 The crossing of the entire Myeik archipelago in the South was successful.
 Two clusters of island are limestone with large halls of 150 m length and up to 100 m height.
 Most of the archipelago is granite with caves oriented along the fault lines (up to 300 m long).
 Two caves at Lampi host very large bat colonies of several 1000 bats.
 Total 7.5 km of passage was surveyed in 41 caves.

 Participants: P Talling (coordinator), F Loveridge, M Futrell, A Futrell, A Atinkson, B Wright